The Ultimate In Birding Tours

 Around the edge of the little town, we can expect to find Gray-crowned Rosy Finch (here of the distinctive Pribilof race umbrina), the handsome Lapland Longspur (or Lapland Bunting) and the Pribilof form of the Pacific Wren.
 Salt Lagoon and the freshwater lakes and marshes are likely to produce various wildfowl, shorebirds and gulls, including Long-tailed Duck, Semipalmated Plover, Least Sandpiper, large numbers of Glaucous-winged Gulls and sometimes lingering Glaucous Gulls.

 St Paul is famous among North American birders for its vagrants from Siberia that occur here, but it is important to understand that the most likely scenario is that you will see just a few such species during a visit.
-Strays (and Eurasian species that even breed here) that we have recorded include Eurasian Wigeon, Eurasian Teal, Tufted Duck, Eurasian Hobby, Lesser Sand Plover, Long-toed Stint, Common Snipe, Wood and Common Sandpipers, Common Greenshank, Grey-tailed Tattler, Slaty-backed Gull, Common and Oriental Cuckoos, Olive-backed Pipit, Siberian Rubythroat, Eyebrowed Thrush and Brambling.
+Strays (and Eurasian species that even breed here) that we have recorded during Birdquest tours include Eurasian Wigeon, Eurasian Teal, Tufted Duck, White-tailed Eagle, Eurasian Hobby, Siberian Sand Plover, Eurasian Whimbrel, Red-necked and Long-toed Stints, Common Snipe, Wood and Common Sandpipers, Common Greenshank, Grey-tailed Tattler, Slaty-backed Gull, Common and Oriental Cuckoos, Olive-backed Pipit, Grey Wagtail, Taiga Flycatcher, Siberian Rubythroat, Eyebrowed Thrush, Brambling, Common Rosefinch, Hawfinch and Rustic Bunting.

 Another of the speciality birds on St Paul is the Pribilof race of the restricted-range Rock Sandpiper, which nests on the dry tundra.